Caproni Ca.73: Operational history

 The publication of General Giulio Douhet's seminal treatise on strategic bombing Il dominio dell'aria (The Command of the Air) in 1921 had left Italy's military planners acutely aware of a lack of this capability.
-Established as a separate service in 1923, the Regia Aeronautica relied upon World War I-vintage Caproni Ca.3 bombers, and a replacement was soon sought.
-The immediate solution was to repurpose the Ca.73 as a warplane by adding a gunner's position in the nose, dorsally, and ventrally amidships.
+Established as a separate service in 1923, the Regia Aeronautica initially relied upon First World War-vintage Caproni Ca.3 bombers, and a replacement was promptly sought.
+The immediate solution was to repurpose the existing Ca.73 as a warplane by adding a gunner's position in the nose, dorsally, and ventrally amidships.
 Bombs were carried on external racks on the fuselage sides.

-Ca.73s remained in frontline service until 1934, and from 1926 onwards participated in Italy's military actions in North Africa.
+By 1931, the Ca.73, alongside the improved Ca.74, comprised the bulk of the night bombers operated by the Regia Aeronautica.
+The type remained in frontline service until 1934, and from 1926 onwards participated in Italy's military actions in North Africa.